Kindergarten through 6th Grade

 Institute for Arts Integrations & STEAM:

-Arts integration is an approach to teaching and learning through which content standards are taught and assessed equitably in and through the arts.
+Arts integration is a dynamic approach to teaching and learning that seamlessly weaves together content standards and the arts, ensuring both are taught and assessed equitably.

 How it works:

-• Yields an equitable learning environment for all learners through their own access points, regardless of age and academic level.
+This method creates an equitable learning environment by offering diverse access points for all learners, regardless of their age or academic level.

-• Bonus!
-Students improve their knowledge of and skills in the arts: music, dance, theater and visual arts.
+• Enhanced Arts Skills: Students not only excel in academic content but also improve their knowledge and skills in music, dance, theater, and visual arts.

 Innate Learning